anatolynk/share-my-music/README.md

 # My Music — Playlist Player - Anatoly

-This project was made by usimg: React, Context API, Apollo GraphQL, ReactPlayer, Material UI
+This project was made by using: React, Context API, Apollo GraphQL, ReactPlayer, Material UI

 ## How project works